Evolving Lindenmayer systems20 Oct 2020

 This article is based on the paper Evolving L-systems in a competitive environment, which contains all the technical details and mathematical formulas omitted here.
 The final authenticated version is available at Springer link.

 A simple simulation

 To evaluate whether Lindenmayer systems can be evolved to produce plants with these properties, I first wrote a small two-dimensional prototype.
 In this simple simulation, all end branches of plants are treated as leaves, and the photosynthesis score increases when these end branches have more free space around them.

 Figure 1 shows the result of a simulation run.
 The evolved plants use a fan-like growth pattern to spread out the end branches as efficiently as possible, without wasting any structure.
 The L-system for these plants is surprisingly simple: the axiom is $$A[+B]AAAA$$and the one production rule is$$A \to B[-A]+B$$The system iterates five times to obtain the plant shape in Figure 1.
 To explore this particular system further, it can be entered in the interactive renderer in my previous blog post on Lindenmayer systems.
 The simulation software can be found in this GitHub repository, and I've hosted a browser version here.
 Note that this application uses WebGL 2.0 for rendering.

 In summary, evolving Lindenmayer systems with certain properties is very doable.
-It's time to take further steps that increase the realism of this simulation.
+It's time to take further steps to increase the realism of this simulation.

 Now that the 2D simulation has shown that evolving Lindenmayer systems is viable, a more intricate simulation can be set up.
-It is not enough to hold the plants to realistic standards; the environment must be realistic as well.
-I have set up some goals for the next simulation:
+It's not enough to hold the plants to realistic standards; the environment must have some degree of realism as well.
+The following properties aim to create an environment with realistic properties: